mrandrewandrade/dotfiles/README.md

 [dotfiles are meant to be forked!](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/)

-[Dotfiles](https://dotfiles.github.io/) are funky hidden configuration files which people use to customize their nerdery (and productivity): change how their prompt looks, set up their $PATH, completely change everything about Vim,  adjust settings their settings and about a billion and a half other things.
-They're tons of fun, and use them to get things done [at the speed of thought](http://mrandrewandrade.com/speed-of-thought/).
+[Dotfiles](https://dotfiles.github.io/) are funky hidden configuration files which people use to customize their nerdery (and greatly enhance productivity): change how their prompt looks, set up their $PATH, completely change everything about Vim,  adjust settings their settings and do about a billion and a half other things.
+They're tons of fun, and I use them to get things done [at the speed of thought](http://mrandrewandrade.com/speed-of-thought/).

-This repo contains the files to get you started.  **Note**: This setup was orignally take from [here](github.com/michaeljsmalley/dotfiles) and built on Linux Mint but should work for most *nix-based (Unix-like) systems (such at Mac and Ubuntu).
+This repo contains the files to get you started!

+**Note**: This setup was orignally taken from [here](github.com/michaeljsmalley/dotfiles) and built on Linux Mint based on my own preferences.
+The system should work for most *nix-based (Unix-like) systems (such at Mac and Ubuntu).
 If you are using Mac, I highly suggest upgrading your terminal and using [iTerm2](https://www.iterm2.com/).

-To get started you either follow the command line installation instructions below (open terminal and type the commands) or can
-[download the files](https://github.com/mrandrewandrade/dotfiles/zipball/master)
-and unzip them in your home directory so that the path is `~/dotfiles/`.
+To get started you either follow the command line installation instructions below (by opening terminal and typing the commands) or you can [download the files](https://github.com/mrandrewandrade/dotfiles/zipball/master) and unzip them in your home directory so that the path is `~/dotfiles/`.